 Load it up with mini bagels, smoked salmon, soft cheeses, fresh fruit, and a generous dollop of peanut butter.
 It's a fabulous way to kick-start your day and put a smile on the family's faces.
 Plus, bonus points for bringing it to bed on a lazy Sunday!

 All right, sweet tooths, this one's for you!
 End your gathering on a high note with a dessert charcuterie board laden with cheesecake, chocolates, macarons, cookie dough bites, assorted cookies, and fresh fruits.
 And if you're feeling the love on Valentine's Day, add heart-shaped chocolates and strawberries for a sweet touch.

-Real-life Pro Tip: Aldi is perfect for dessert boards!
+Real-life Pro Tip: Shopping at Aldi is perfect for dessert boards!